citusdata/citus_docs/use_case_guide/multi_tenant.rst

   # download and ingest datasets from the shell

-  for dataset in companies campaigns ads clicks impressions; do
+  for dataset in companies campaigns ads clicks impressions geo_ips; do
     curl -O https://examples.citusdata.com/mt_ref_arch/${dataset}.csv
   done